 Why it’s good: It helped me to clarify my most important values and showed me how they could inform the life that I wanted to live.
-It does this through many small biographies of various famous people and how they developed character over the years, including politicians, civil rights activists and authors.
+It does this through many small biographies of various famous people and how they developed their character over the years, including politicians, civil rights activists, and authors.

 It made me see that I really don’t desire “resume” virtues, including wealth or status, but do strive towards “eulogy” virtues, including being kind, humble, honest and brave.
-The eulogy virtues are much more about relationships and less about individual pursuits, and this is the path towards great character.
+The eulogy virtues are much more about relationships and less about individual pursuits, and this is the path towards a great character.

 Many of the examples of famous people also highlight the importance of self-discipline and self-restraint if you want to develop good character.

 Read it if: You’d like to know what the road to good character look likes, how other people have trodden it, and how you could follow it if you wanted to.

 19. ‘The Village Effect: Why Face-to-Face Contact Matters‘ by Susan Pinker (2015).
 Goodreads star rating = 3.75/5.